kyma-project/website/content/blog-posts/2019-04-23-release-notes-1.0/index.md

   - "/blog/release-notes-10"
 ---

 The 1.0 release may not be abundant in new features, but it surely adds value to your everyday Kyma experience.
 We have put a lot of effort in securing all the communication inside the Kyma cluster to make Kyma even more stable and secure.
-Additionally, we made sure that known issues are fixed so you can enjoy error-free development.
+Introduced bug fixes will make you enjoy smooth development even more.

 <!-- overview -->